aws-samples/aws-appsync-multi-region-deployment/README.md

   }
 }
 ```
 7. In the Ireland region, where you have a subscription open, observe the new data being received by the client.
-This data has travelled from your client, to the AWS AppSync endpoint in Sydney, into the backend DynamoDB Global Table, replicated to Sydney, triggered the Lambda function in Sydney which notified the AWS AppSync endpoint in Sydney to the new data, which in turn delivered it to the client subscribed to it.
+This data has traveled from your client, to the AWS AppSync endpoint in Sydney, into the backend DynamoDB Global Table, replicated to Sydney, triggered the Lambda function in Sydney which notified the AWS AppSync endpoint in Sydney to the new data, which in turn delivered it to the client subscribed to it.

 ## Clean up
 To clean up the infrastructure launched, execute the following commands from your cloud9 environment: